Symphony No. 1

 Instrumentation: please see perusal score above.

-Commissioned by the Australian Wind Band Commissioning Consortium, led by Mr. Matt Klohs.
+Commissioned by the Australian Wind Band Commissioning Consortium, led by Mr. Matt Klohs, administered by David Worrall.